xyu40/m1_mac_config/README.md

 - Configure the plugins (zsh-autosuggestions zsh-syntax-highlighting, etc.)

+### Xcode
+- Install Xcode.
+For the first time only, open xcode from Applications, agree to the terms
+- Install command line tools using "xcode-select --install"

 ### Homebrew
 - As of now, homebrew can be installed natively, though some formulas might not work
 - /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"